-The property is underlain by the Ben Lomond-Felton complex.
+About half of the property is underlain by the Ben Lomond-Felton Complex.
+According to the Natural Resource Conservation Service the soil complex is well suited for the production of timber.
 The Ben Lomond and Felton soils are deep and well drained.
 Ben Lomond soils formed in residuum derived from sandstone or granitic rock and Felton formed from sandstone, shale, schist, or silt stone.
 Permeability of the Ben Lomond soil is moderately rapid while permeability of the Felton soil is moderately slow.
 Effective rooting depth of the complex is 40-70 inches.
 Runoff is rapid, and the hazard of erosion is high.
-According to the Natural Resources Conservation Service, these soils are well suited to the production of timber.